Paris restaurants located within a 5 minute walk of Odéon Station | Ratings, Reviews & Maps

 Every dish was a perfectly balanced, a unique blend of flavors that brings out traditional french gastronomy.

-Amira El Helaly - a month ago
+Amira El Helaly - 7 months ago

 Azabu Overall Rating 4.7 out of 5